An Introduction of SPE and Method for Selecting SPE Cartridge

-SPE basic methods SPE is essentially a kind of liquid chromatography separation, and the adsorbent used is the same as that of the liquid chromatography stationary phase, except that the particle size is different.
-The general method of SPE is: use the principle of chromatographic analysis of selective adsorption and selective elution, pass the liquid sample through the adsorbent, retain the analytes in it, wash the impurities with a suitable solvent, and then elute the analytes with a small amount of solvent, to achieve the purpose of rapid separation purification and concentration.
-There is also a method of selectively adsorbing interfering impurities and allowing the analyte to be washed away, or to adsorb the impurities and the analyte simultaneously, and to selectively elute the analyte using a suitable solvent.
+SPE is essentially a kind of liquid chromatography separation, and the adsorbent used is the same as that of the liquid chromatography stationary phase, except that the particle size is different.
+The general method of SPE is: to use the principle of chromatographic analysis of selective adsorption and selective elution, pass the liquid sample through the adsorbent, retain the analytes in it, wash the impurities with a suitable solvent, and then elute the analytes with a small amount of solvent, to achieve the purpose of rapid separation purification and concentration.
+There is also a method of selectively adsorbing interfering impurities and allowing the analyte to be washed away, or adsorbing the impurities and the analyte simultaneously, and selectively eluting the analyte using a suitable solvent.

-Method for selecting SPE cartridge The capacity of the SPE cartridge refers to the adsorption amount of the column packing.
-For silica-based solid-phase extraction columns, the capacity is generally 1 to 5 mg/100 mg, which means that the column capacity is 1% to 5% of the mass of the packing.
+The capacity of the SPE cartridge refers to the adsorption amount of the column packing.
+For silica solid-phase extraction cartridges, the capacity is generally 1 to 5 mg/100 mg, which means that the column capacity is 1% to 5% of the mass of the packing.
 The capacity of the bonded silica gel ion exchange adsorbent packing is expressed in meq/g, that is, the capacity per gram of filler is X milligram equivalent.
 The capacity of this kind of packing is usually 0.5 ~ 1.5 meq / g.

 There are many types of SPE cartridges.
 It is necessary to reasonably select SPE cartridges with suitable packing and reasonable specifications according to the analysis object, detection method, and laboratory conditions.
 The extraction capacity of the SPE column for the analysis object, the volume of the sample solution, the final volume of the eluted solution, and the total amount of the analyte and interference in the sample solution should be considered.
 Generally, the total mass of the test object and the interfering substance adsorbed by the adsorbent in the column should not exceed 5% of the total mass of the adsorbent.
 The volume of the eluent should generally be 2-5 times the volume of the bed of the extraction column.